alimoorreza/CS195-Fall24-Notebook-1/README.md

 *the first bin contains 1*, *the second bin contains 2*, *the third bin contains 3*, and *the fourth bin contains 4*.
 The cumulative sum involves progressively adding the values of the histogram bins as you move from the first bin to the last.
 Essentially, each entry in the cumulative sum array represents the sum of all previous bins' values plus the current bin's value.
 Cumulative sum of this histogram would be $[1,3,6,10]$

 ## **Step 4:**
+I've provided a code snippet for this step (see *`notebook1_histogram_equalization_starter.ipynb`*).
+If you correctly implement steps 1, 2, and 3, your code should brighten the darker regions of the image.

 Use the cumulative histogram $histcum^{}$ as a lookup table to transform the value of each pixel location as follows:

 ![color lookup](https://github.com/alimoorreza/CS195-Fall24-Notebook-1/blob/main/etc/histogram_equalization_eq2.png)